Frequently Asked Questions About Our Kayak Trips

 Paddlers rescheduling less than 24 hours prior to their scheduled route will be charged a 50% re-booking fee.
+This is because your boat has been reserved for you and can’t be rented to anyone else.
 No-shows will not be refunded whatsoever.

 In the very rare event that we need to cancel your journey due to road closures, inclement weather, or any other unforeseen circumstances, we will do our best to reschedule your trip or find a commensurate accommodation.

 *Routes and start times subject to change due to road closures, special events, construction etc. We will notify you as soon as the information becomes available.*

 Our drivers definitely appreciate tips!
 It shows them they did a great job taking care of you by getting you on the river safely and lets them know you enjoyed your experience.
 20% is customary.
 We’ve made it easy to add gratuity online when booking your reservation, or we are happy to accept cash at the end of your paddle.